jondot/roundtrip/README.md

 ### Clone and run

 Roundtrip currently supports HTTP as its RPC mechanism.
-This means you can host it using your favorite battle-tested stack -- anything that can run a Rack application.
+This means you can host it using your favorite battle-tested Ruby stack -- anything that can run a Rack application.

     $ git clone git://github.com/jondot/roundtrip.git